Contents: Checking the engine oil level ↧ Changing engine oil and oil filter ↧ Engine Oil Life Monitoring System ↧ Gasoline engine ↧ Diesel engine ↧

 Warning: Before performing work, make sure you have the appropriate qualifications.
 If you are not sure that you are doing everything correctly, contact a service station.
 We recommend contacting an authorized service center.

-Severe operating conditions mean, in particular:
+Severe operating conditions include, in particular:

-- Overcoming a significant distance in traffic jams.
+- Overcoming significant distances in traffic jams.

 - Frequent trips over short distances.